Treehouse Hostage: Release

 Treehouse Hostage was released direct to video in June 1999.

 Reception

 Critical reception for the film has been mixed.
 The AV Club described Treehouse Hostage as a "rather dismal Disney Channel movie".
-Video Business was more favorable, as they felt "Harmless enough summer-vacation video fare, Hostage is bright and clever without relying on Varney's wom-out Ernest persona for laughs."
+Video Business was more favorable, calling it a "harmless summer-vacation video fare, bright and clever without relying on Varney's wom-out Ernest persona for laughs".
 The Fort Worth Star-Telegram also rated the film favorably.